Lethal autonomous weapon: Campaigns to ban LAWs

 The Holy See has called for the international community to ban the use of LAWs on several occasions.
-In November 2018, Archbishop Ivan Jurkovic, the permanent observer of the Holy See to the United Nations, stated that “In order to prevent an arms race and the increase of inequalities and instability, it is an imperative duty to act promptly: now is the time to prevent LAWs from becoming the reality of tomorrow’s warfare.”
-The Church worries that these weapons systems have the capability to irreversibly alter the nature of warfare, create detachment from human agency and put in question the humanity of societies.
+In November 2018, Archbishop Ivan Jurkovic, the permanent observer of the Holy See to the United Nations, stated that "In order to prevent an arms race and the increase of inequalities and instability, it is an imperative duty to act promptly: now is the time to prevent LAWs from becoming the reality of tomorrow’s warfare."
+The Church has expressed concern that these weapons systems have the capability to irreversibly alter the nature of warfare, create detachment from human agency and put in question the humanity of societies.
+However, the Holy See’s call for a ban on lethal autonomous weapons refers only to those weapons whose critical functions, such as target selection and engagement, are under the machine’s control instead of a human being’s.
+In the Holy See’s view “a machine can be thus considered as under ‘significant human control’ or MHC [Meaningful Human Control] if: (1) there is a degree human supervision at least capable of calling off a particular sortie; (2) all courses of action are ‘well known’ to the operator; (3) the environment is 'perfectly circumscribed and known."
+Apostolic Nuncio Ettore Balestrero reiterated the Holy See's position on LAWS in 2024.

 As of 29 March 2019, the majority of governments represented at a UN meeting to discuss the matter favoured a ban on LAWs.
 A minority of governments, including those of Australia, Israel, Russia, the UK, and the US, opposed a ban.
 The United States has stated that autonomous weapons have helped prevent the killing of civilians.

-In December 2022, a vote of the San Francisco Board of Supervisors to authorize San Francisco Police Department use of LAWs drew national attention and protests.
-The Board reversed this vote in a subsequent meeting.